Table of Contents

 What about student add/drops?

 Due to limits of various administrative systems, we are only able to refresh enrollment data once per day to create new accounts.
-When a student registers for a course, there will be a slight (24-48 hours) delay before the change propagates to IST-S-STUDENTS.
+When a student registers for a course, there will be a slight (up to 24 hours) delay before the change propagates to IST-S-STUDENTS.
 Please be patient!

 Can I access these services from my personal device?

 Sure.
-However, it's a bit tricky since the system is tied in with SU's directory service.
-We highly recommend using our Remote Lab to accomplish this (see https://remotelab.ischool.syr.edu).
+However, it's a bit tricky since the system uses SU's directory service.
+We highly recommend using RDS, as mentioned above.
 If you'd like to proceed with connecting from your own installation of SQL Management Studio, see the tutorial below called Connecting to Microsoft SQL Server - Personal Device.